Make a Difference in the Lives of Children and Adolescents

-With the practicum, you’ll get the opportunity to apply what you're learning in the classroom to a real-world, therapeutic setting.
+With the practicum, you’ll have the opportunity to apply what you're learning in the classroom to a real-world therapeutic setting.
 Each quarter, you'll participate in a supervised clinical experience at a mental health or community site where children and adolescents are being served.

-Earn Your Master’s Degree in as Little as One Year
+Earn Your Master’s in as Little as One Year

-Attend full time and earn your degree in one year, or study part time and finish the degree in two years.
-With our convenient format, you can take most classes in the late afternoon, evening or weekends, so you can work your studies around other commitments.
+Attend full time and earn your degree in five quarters (summer through the following summer), or study part time and finish in just over two years.
+With our convenient format, you can take most classes in the late afternoon, evening or on weekends, so you can work your studies around other commitments.

 "We’re pleased to offer a master’s program that addresses the vast need for child psychology specialists trained in delivering effective, evidence-based treatments.”

 Director, Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment